 Carrots have a naturally sweet taste and pair well with lobster.
 You can sautée carrots the same way you sautée broccoli but make sure you leave them longer, about 7-8 minutes.

 Glazed carrots can also bring some unexpected flavor to your side dish.
 You can use any sweetener like honey, brown sugar, or even a berry compote.

 Rice is a versatile grain, and wild rice is packed with nutrients and minerals that white rice doesn’t have.
 It’s also healthier due to its fiber content.

 Wild rice takes a little longer to cook than white rice but the flavors are worth the wait.

-Add two parts water to every one part quinoa and boil until most of the water has evaporated, then bring down heat and steam.
+Add two parts of water to every one part of quinoa and boil until most of the water has evaporated, then bring down heat and steam.

 Whether you keep it on the cob or warm the kernels in butter, corn is a versatile starch that can pack lots of flavors.
 It’s also effortless to make.
 Simply buy canned corn and warm up, or cook the entire cob.

 Grilled or steamed, corn is a classic companion to lobster tails, especially with some dipping butter and salt.

 Brussel Sprouts may not be at the top of everyone’s list, but they are delicious when roasted or baked with olive oil.
 Add some bacon bits for an extra crunch.